anonaddy/anonaddy/README.md

 ## What happens if I go over my bandwidth limit in a given month?

 If you get close to your limit (over 80%) you'll be sent an email letting you know.
-If you continue and go over your limit the server will start discarding emails until your bandwidth resets the next month or you upgrade your plan.
+If you continue and go over your limit the server will respond to any delivery attempts to your aliases with the following: `552 5.2.2 Recipient address rejected: User over quota` until your bandwidth resets the next month or you upgrade your plan.

 ## Can I login using an additional username?